GSA-TTS/violentutf-api/docs/reports/ISSUE_TRACKER.md

 This document tracks all identified issues in the ViolentUTF API codebase following the completion of Issue #12 (Core Framework Extraction).
 Issues are categorized by severity and mapped to the [extraction strategy phases](../planning/violentutf-api_spinoff/extraction_strategy.md) where they will be addressed.

-**Current Status**: ✅ Issue #12 Complete - Core framework extracted with quality gates **Next Phase**: Issue tracking and planned resolution timeline established
+**Current Status**: ✅ Issue #13 Complete - Basic functionality enhancement implemented **Next Phase**: Continue with extraction strategy Phase 3 - Data Layer Implementation

 ---